-To support the synthesis of "best practices"1 information from the large number of ongoing action-projects and experiments at national and local/ basin levels, the Dialogue would provide networking opportunities, possibly managed through the Global Water Partnership.
+To support the synthesis of "best practices" information from the large number of ongoing action-projects and experiments at national and local/basin levels, the Dialogue would provide networking opportunities.
 The Dialogue framework provides a platform for various groups to interact with each other to communicate ideas, to build a knowledge base, and to exchange ideas and information on key actions.
 The key results would be the grounds to learn from each other and a cross-fertilisation of ideas.
 These will ultimately lead to very practical information on a set of exemplary or best practices suitable to a wide variety of conditions.
 There will be close co-ordination with the Knowledge Base to evaluate and synthesise this information.
 Groups will acquire their funding from various donors, and carry out activities, with the dialogue process providing a means to gain synergy between these various activities.

 The final block of activities focuses on communication and awareness raising.
-It is recognised that to affect public opinion, considerable communication activities will be required beyond the stakeholders, active involvment in the Dialogue process.
-To this end, a small group of highlevel persons will be formed that agree to act as spokespersons, or Ambassadors, for the Dialogue.
+It is recognised that to affect public opinion, considerable communication activities will be required beyond the stakeholders' active involvement in the Dialogue process.
+To this end, a small group of high-level persons will be formed who will act as spokespersons, or Ambassadors, for the Dialogue.
 The Ambassadors will be particularly active at a select number of milestones.
-These will include: (a) annual Dialogue meetings at which all participants come together to report progress and exchange experience; (b) the Third and Fourth World Water Fora; and (c) other major global milestones from the Bonn International Freshwater Conference and Rio+10 meeting to the ICID Conferences and meetings of the UN Conventions.
+These will include: (a) annual Dialogue meetings at which all participants come together to report progress and exchange experience; (b) the Third and Fourth World

 1By best practices, we refer to exemplary practices under a given set of social and environmental conditions.
 It is not meant to imply that we will identify practices that will be suitable for every location.
-The Colombo meeting concluded that there is an urgent need for more interactions between the agricultural and environmental sectors to evolve a shared vision on development and management of water resources.